andrew21-code/Coding-Projects/README.md

 # Physical Simulation
 There we find simulation of physical systems:
-1) Graphene nanoribbon bandstructure for zigzag and armchair.
+1) 1D Graphene nanoribbon bandstructure for zigzag and armchair.
 We can observe the two different electrical properties of the same material but cut into 2 different ways
+2) Bulk graphene band structure in tight biding model